 For real estate agents working in a dynamic and ever-changing industry, continuing your education is very important.
 While continuing education classes might already be built into your real estate license, it can be tricky to fit extra learning into an already packed schedule.
 With Rental Beast University, its easy for agents of all levels to continue growing their capacity and develop their skills, and get highly-personalized feedback on their watch.
 Our on-demand seminars can be taken at your own pace, and Rental Beast University’s team of seasoned real estate coaches are ready to meet one-on-one to offer advice on how you can sharpen your strategies and reach your goals.
-Read this blog from one of our coaches on the best time to contact a new lead and to call.
+Read this blog from one of our coaches on the best time to contact real estate leads.

 - Wednesdays and Thursdays are the best days to call leads (by 49.7% over the worst day) and qualify (by 24.9% over the worst day).